IrajImani/IrajImani/README.md

 - 👋 Hi, I’m @IrajImani
 - 👀 I’m interested in Sec
-- 🌱 I’m currently learning out sec
+- 🌱 I’m currently learning out security
 - 💞️ I’m looking to collaborate on Security plan
 - 📫 How to reach me by mailing me or link3